 Reading a phylogenetic tree is similar to understanding a family tree.
 The root of the tree represents the ancestor and the tips of the branches represent the descendants of that ancestor.
 As you move from the root of the tree to its tips, you are moving forward in time.

+When speciation occurs, it is represented as branching on the tree.
 A single ancestral lineage gives rise to two or more daughter lineages.